kfehlhauer/blg/content/about/index.md

 6/2014 – 4/2019
 ### Lead Database Architect
 #### Activision Publishing: Boulder, CO/Remote
-Established a foundational analytics infrastructure that supported a billion-dollar gaming franchise.
+Promoted from Lead Database Architect to Senior Manager across 7+ years modernizing the data infrastructure powering Call of Duty and studio analytics.
+Drove the migration from fragmented legacy systems (Qubole, Hive, Presto, Redshift) to a unified Databricks/Delta Lake platform; championed company-wide adoption of Spark and Airflow.

+##### Senior Manager, ETL – Demonware (May 2019 – February 2022)
+- Managed a team of 5 data engineers supporting Call of Duty franchise analytics and studio operations across 5 global studios
+- Consolidated a fragmented stack (Qubole, Hive, Presto, Redshift) onto a unified Databricks platform, cutting platform team operational overhead by 80 hours/week
+- Standardized workflow orchestration on Astronomer Airflow, reducing average pipeline deployment time from 1 day to 3 hours across 35 production DAGs
+- Engineered a high-throughput third-party data ingestion framework in Scala using Cats/ZIO, Circe, and http4s on Kubernetes, processing millions of events/day from multiple game titles

+##### Lead Database Architect – Analytical Services (June 2014 – April 2019)
--	Architected and managed a comprehensive big data platform for the Call of Duty franchise, processing petabytes of player telemetry and game performance data supporting 300M+ registered users
+- Architected the big data platform supporting Call of Duty's hundreds of millions of registered users, processing petabytes of player telemetry and game performance data
--	Led company-wide adoption of Apache Spark and Airflow, establishing Activision as an early adopter of modern big data technologies and decreasing processing times by 60%
+- Drove company-wide adoption of Apache Spark and Airflow, positioning Activision among the early enterprise adopters; reduced batch processing windows by more than 50% over MapReduce jobs
--	Initiated platform consolidation, migrating from fragmented Qubole/Hive/Presto/Redshift platforms to a unified Databricks Delta Lake architecture, reducing operational complexity by 80%
+- Initiated the Databricks/Delta Lake migration that completed under the successor role, retiring multiple legacy systems and reducing infrastructure spend by $2.3M annually
 _____